Flat consumer prices could make paydays worth less

 Along with consumer prices staying low, federal interest rates have been at near zero for months.
 The interest rate set by the Federal Reserve is the interest rate charged to banks when they borrow money or lend short term loans to other banks.
 Usually these loans are used for loan credit.
 Keeping the rates low means more borrowing.
+But it doesn’t mean a guaranteed payday loan.
 There is a catch.
 When banks don’t want to lend, it means less economic activity is taking place.
 When that happens, money starts to lose value, as hardly any of the money supply is being used.
 That is called deflation.

 Low federal rates are not good

 If deflation sets in, value of goods will go down, but prices will go up in order to keep suppliers in business.
 However, that will not be accompanied by a rise in wages.